denten-books/plain-text/main.md

 must find the text before analyzing it.
 Canons, copora, collections, libraries, and archives are all aggregates that mediate the process of discovery.
-Microanalysis too constitutes a study of mediation, on the level of physical minutia otherwise not available to the human eye.
+Microanalysis too constitutes a study of mediation, on the level of physical minutia otherwise not available to unaided human perception.
+The instruments of microanalysis may coincide with computational tools, designed to find hidden patters at scale.
+But such instruments might also include a screwdriver, a binding needle, or a sautering iron: sharp tools that serve to dispell the magic of opaque textual boxes.

-In the premodern model of literary transmission short physical distances separate authors, texts, and readers.
+In the premodern model of literary transmission short physical distances separated authors, texts, and readers.
 Were I to write these words in front of you, on paper, I would simply pass the page into your hands.
 In receiving this text, you could be fairly certain that no third party meddled in the process of passing the note.
 When communicating in this way, it makes sense to talk about notions like "authorial intent" and "fidelity of the original," because the author and his work occupy contiguous space and time.
-The advent of cheap mechanical reproduction of print (for the sake of brevity let's say the printing press) introduces a range of instrumentation that mediate between the author and the reader.
-Distance, time, and mediation weakens any notion of fidelity and authorial intent.
-At the very least, we know that editorial practices, publishing markets, and communication technologies introduce an element of noise into the original text.
+The advent of cheap mechanical reproduction of print (for the sake of brevity let's say the printing press) has introduced a range of devices made to mediate between the author and the reader.
+Distance, time, and mediation subsuequently weakened all notions of fidelity and authorial intent.
+At the very least, we know that editorial practices, publishing markets, and communication technologies can introduce an unitended element of noise into the channel.
 At worst, long-distance, asynchronous communication is susceptible to "man-in-the-middle" attacks, by which the content of communication is maliciously altered by a third party [@needham_using_1978].

 Changing material conditions of textual transmission push against familiar literary critical ideas.
 For example, as mechanical reproduction of print